csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 execute 1 quadrillion or 10<sup>15</sup> FLOP/s, 1 peta FLOP/s (PFLOPs).

-CPU has a theoretical peak performance which is determined by the clock speed and the maximum number of floating operations it can perform in one clock cycle.
-As an example, CPU in laptop might have a clock speed of 3 GHz (2 billion cycles per second) and perform 16 floating operations per cycle, having a peak performance of about 50 GFLOP/s per core.
-Theoretical peak performance of a supercomputer is obtained simply by multiplying the peak performance of single core with the total number of CPU cores (in systems with GPUs one adds naturaly also the theoretical peak performance of GPUs).
+CPU has a theoretical peak performance which is determined by the clock speed and the maximum number of floating point operations it can perform in one clock cycle.
+As an example, CPU in laptop might have a clock speed of 3 GHz (3 billion cycles per second) and perform 16 floating point operations per cycle, having a peak performance of about 50 GFLOP/s per core.
+Theoretical peak performance of a supercomputer is obtained simply by multiplying the peak performance of single core with the total number of CPU cores.
+In a systems with GPUs one adds naturaly also the theoretical peak performance of GPUs.

 In practice, theoretical peak performance is never achieved as other characteristics of the system limit the performance.
 In case of a single CPU, the time to access memory can limit the performance, and for a supercomputer the interconnect between the nodes can be further limiting factor.
-Real world applications need to also read and write to the disk so that the speed of the I/O (input/output or transfer of data between processors and storage) may play a role.
+Real world applications need to also read and write to the disk so that the speed of the I/O operations (input/output or transfer of data between processors and storage) may also play a role.

 ## TOP500 list

-_Benchmark_ is an application which used to measure the performance and functionality of a (super)computer.
+_Benchmark_ is an application which is used to measure the performance and functionality of a (super)computer.
 Typically, the runtime of the benchmark application is recorded and used as a metric.
 With benchmarks, one can compare the performance of different computers.